ARCTraining/swd3_sw_dev/04-tools-II.md

          return x - -y
  ```

- Ah! much better!
+See?
+Much improved formatting.

- Still, the sharp-eyed user will notice at least one issue with this code.
+Still, the sharp-eyed user might notice at least one issue with this code.
 *Formatting code does not make it less buggy!*